Vegan Baked Potato Toppings

 Air fryer method

-I often make Air Fryer Baked Potatoes because they come out crispy on the outside and tender on the inside.
+I often make Air Fryer Baked Potatoes because they come out crispy on the outside and tender on the inside in less time than baking in the oven.

-• Place clean medium-size potatoes in the air fryer.
-They can be coated with Homemade Mayo and seasoned with salt if desired.
+• Place clean medium-sized potatoes in the air fryer.
+They can be coated with homemade low-fat vegan mayo and seasoned with salt if desired.

 • Use a fork or knife to check for doneness.
 Add 5 minutes at a time if they need to cook for longer.